Here’s our tier list of the best guns available in Call of Duty: Modern Warfare - we’ll be keeping it updated at all times so come back often!

 Call of Duty: Modern Warfare Best Guns

 The MP7 is our favourite SMG the game has to offer, bringing with it a surprising amount of stability as well as damage up until a decent range.
-It takes a while to unlock the MP7 but it’s well worth giving it a bit of time once you do at level 54.
+Unlocked at level 54, it's well worth giving a try when you can.
 You’ll beat out assault rifle users with relative ease in close quarters too, meaning the huge number of M4A1 users will struggle to lay a finger on you if you round a corner at them.
-Available perks can really help this gun’s performance too, including the Disabling frangibles, which slow enemy movement and allow you to finish off fleeing foes.
+Available perks can really help this gun’s performance too, especially the FSS Close Quarters and No Stock options, which make it ludicrously snappy.

 For longer range encounters, give the PKM a shot.
 It’s got a surprisingly fast time to kill and as long as you can look past its lack of mobility and slow aim-down-sights speed, the PKM is one of the most versatile guns in the game, able to spar with snipers and assault rifles alike.